Abderrahim-HADDEJI/Data-Science-Project-with-Pandas-/README.md

 Part 5: " Working with Pandas and SQL Databases "

-  In this project we will load data from databases and to pandas dataFrame, and we will adapt our requests to obtain only the database data we really need for our analysis.
+  In this project, we will load data from databases and to a pandas data frame, and we will adapt our requests to obtain only the database data we really need for our analysis.
 We shall therefore cover more than database loading data.
-It's actually all about improving memory and performance efficiency by working with pandas and secure databases in paralle.
+It's actually all about improving memory and performance efficiency by working with the pandas and secure databases in parallel.